Chart Color Schemes

 Health outcomes in Currumbin Waters are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Common health conditions are prevalent across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 55% of the total population, which is around 5,643 people.
-The most common medical conditions are arthritis and mental health issues, affecting 8.7% and 8.1% of residents respectively.
-Approximately 68.6% of residents declare themselves completely clear of medical ailments, compared to 70.3% across the rest of Queensland.
-The area has 19.5% of residents aged 65 and over, which is around 1,992 people.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Private health cover is high at approximately 55% of the total population (around 5,645 people).
+The most frequent medical conditions are arthritis and mental health issues, affecting 8.7 and 8.1% of residents respectively.
+Around 68.6% report no medical ailments, compared to 70.3% in the rest of Queensland.
+About 19.5% of residents are aged 65 and over (around 1,992 people).
+Health outcomes among seniors present some challenges, generally aligned with the overall population's health profile.

 Frequently Asked Questions - Health